This is an updated post that originally appeared in 2018.

-Successfully cracking the lucrative European market poses significant challenges not encountered in North America.
-Here are some of the biggest hurdles to consider if you’re eager to make Europe part of your eCommerce growth plan.
+But successfully cracking the lucrative European market poses significant challenges not encountered in North America.
+Here are some of the biggest hurdles to consider if you’re eager for EU market expansion.

-Did you know there are a total 28 currencies currently in use throughout the European continent?
-Of course, the most common currency is the euro (used by 19 of the 28 European Union nations, along with five countries that are not part of the EU).
-The United Kingdom has kept with the pound sterling.
+Did you know there are 28 currencies currently in use throughout the European continent?
+The most common currency is the euro.
+It is used by 19 of the 28 European Union nations and five countries that are not part of the EU.

-Wherever you’re based, your customers will prefer to use their local currency to make buying decisions and cart transactions.
-This means your eCommerce solution should be flexible enough to switch currencies on the fly, and enable cross-border purchases.
-Not offering your customers the option of transacting in their local currency guarantees that you will lose sales.
+Regardless of your location, your customers will prefer to use their local currency to make buying decisions and cart transactions.
+Your eCommerce solution should accommodate multiple currencies and payment methods.
+Not offering your customers the option of transacting in their local currency guarantees you will lose sales.

-You may be able to get away with using third-party plugins and other tools to accomplish the currency exchange and online transactions.
-However, installing and configuring these plugins seamlessly into your store will require some website development.
-Besides the technical issues, you’ll need to make sure these apps don’t pose any security or tax compliance issues for your business.
+You may get by using third-party plugins and other tools to accomplish currency exchanges and online transactions.
+However, installing and configuring plugins seamlessly will require some website development.
+Besides the technical issues, you’ll need to make sure these apps don’t pose any security or tax compliance issues.

-Along with accommodating for various currencies, picking the right payment gateways for your store is an extremely important consideration.
-Creating a frictionless checkout experience is a requirement for eCommerce success, whether your market is the American Midwest or Western Europe.
+Along with accommodating various currencies, picking the best payment gateways for your store is essential.
+Creating a frictionless checkout experience is a requirement for EU market expansion success.

-As with languages, payment options should be customized by country — what’s popular in Germany may not be in Italy.
-The Germans prefer to pay by invoice.
-In other words, eCommerce shoppers in Germany like to order online and pay afterwards.
-On the other hand, the preferred payment method in Italy is the CartaSi credit card, which controls some 40 percent of the market.
+As with languages, payment options should be customized by country.
+What’s popular in Germany may not be in Italy.
+For instance, eCommerce shoppers in Germany like to order online and pay afterward via invoice.
+On the other hand, the preferred payment method in Italy is the CartaSi credit card, which controls some 40% of the market.

 Some payment gateways cover parts of Europe, but not all of it.
-Most are localized for a particular country.
-You need to understand the market(s) that you’re serving, and match up the right payment gateway.
+Most are localized to a particular country.
+You need to understand the markets you serve, and match up the right payment gateway.

-There are many factors to consider in selecting an appropriate payment solution, including popularity with European customers, ease of use and ease of installation, mobile compatibility, currency exchange, local currency display, security, tax compliance, and cost, just to name a few.
+There are many factors to consider in selecting an appropriate payment solution for EU market expansion.
+For example, popularity with European customers, ease of use and installation, mobile compatibility, currency exchange, local currency display, security, tax compliance, and cost, just to name a few.

 Another obvious factor to consider is the language.
 To effectively reach the majority of the European market, your site will need to offer English, German, and French versions at a minimum.
 However, you’ll probably want to add other major languages such as Italian, Spanish, and Swedish.

-Also remember that translations are tricky.
-Ideally, you will consult with native speakers to make sure that everything reads as it should, and that there aren’t any idioms or metaphors lost in translation.
+Also, remember that translations are tricky.
+You will need to consult with native speakers to ensure that everything reads as it should and that there aren’t any idioms or metaphors lost in translation.